kojodoc/kojodoc.github.io/tutorials/lessons-level2/code-blocks.md

 ### Step 3

-Type in following code and run it in Worksheet mode via *Shift+Enter*:
+Type in the following code and run it in Worksheet mode via *Shift+Enter*:
 ```scala
 val x3 = right(90)
 ```